agbleze/stock_analysis/README.md

 # stock_analysis
-This repocontains analysis of stock data
+This repo contains analysis of stock data